ketsugi/plexacious/README.md

 A Plex bot library for integration with chat bots.

 ## :warning: Warning
-_This package should be consider *unstable*.
+_This package should be considered *unstable*.
 APIs may change between 0.x releases as I continue to work on it._

 ## Installation